AG-85/ambikha-retail/README.md

+# **About the 'Retail' project**

+You are an automation engineer in an online retailing company that has a unique opportunity to sell a brand new product.
+To make this achievable you need to build a new, complex system in a relatively short timeframe.
+It is critical that there is a system that works and gets the job done, even if this means sacrificing functionality and even system stability.

+Your job is to help your development team implement the first version of this system so you are able to sell the product in the requisite timeframe.

+---

 # 🚀 **Automation QA Engineer | 10+ Years Experience**

 Hi!
 I'm **Ambikha**, a **QA Engineer** with **10+ years of experience** in software testing.
 While I have a strong foundation in **manual testing**, my primary focus is on **test automation**, **DevOps practices**, and **AI-driven testing solutions**.